Josiah Willard Gibbs: Career, 1873–1880

 Gibbs continued to work without pay until 1880, when the new Johns Hopkins University in Baltimore, Maryland offered him a position paying $3,000 per year.
 In response, Yale offered him an annual salary of $2,000, which he was content to accept.

+In 1879, Gibbs derived the Gibbs–Appell equation of motion, rediscovered in 1900 by Paul Émile Appell.

 Career, 1880–1903

 From 1880 to 1884, Gibbs worked on developing the exterior algebra of Hermann Grassmann into a vector calculus well-suited to the needs of physicists.
 With this object in mind, Gibbs distinguished between the dot and cross products of two vectors and introduced the concept of dyadics.
 Similar work was carried out independently, and at around the same time, by the British mathematical physicist and engineer Oliver Heaviside.
 Gibbs sought to convince other physicists of the convenience of the vectorial approach over the quaternionic calculus of William Rowan Hamilton, which was then widely used by British scientists.
 This led him, in the early 1890s, to a controversy with Peter Guthrie Tait and others in the pages of Nature.

 Gibbs's lecture notes on vector calculus were privately printed in 1881 and 1884 for the use of his students, and were later adapted by Edwin Bidwell Wilson into a textbook, Vector Analysis, published in 1901.
 That book helped to popularize the "del" notation that is widely used today in electrodynamics and fluid mechanics.
 In other mathematical work, he re-discovered the "Gibbs phenomenon" in the theory of Fourier series (which, unbeknownst to him and to later scholars, had been described fifty years before by an obscure English mathematician, Henry Wilbraham).

 From 1882 to 1889, Gibbs wrote five papers on physical optics, in which he investigated birefringence and other optical phenomena and defended Maxwell's electromagnetic theory of light against the mechanical theories of Lord Kelvin and others.
 In his work on optics, just as much as in his work on thermodynamics, Gibbs deliberately avoided speculating about the microscopic structure of matter and purposefully confined his research problems to those that can be solved from broad general principles and experimentally confirmed facts.
 The methods that he used were highly original and the obtained results showed decisively the correctness of Maxwell's electromagnetic theory.